ivlab/ABREngine-UnityPackage/DocumentationSrc~/manual/tutorials/abr-cs.md

 ### 5. Assign colormap and color variable to data impression

-The data and the colormap visasset are linked together in the `surf` data impression created in Step 2.
-Let's add some more code between steps 2 and 3:
+The data and the colormap visasset are linked together in the `surf` data impression created in Step 2.a.
+Let's add some more code between after Step 2.a.
+(before Step 3):

 ```cs
 // 2.b.
 Assign colormap to data impression